jayren3996/NDArray/README.md

 ```
 to use the functions.

-Most functions have the same name and input as numpy:
+Most functions have the same name and input as numpy.
+The current functions include:
+- Array creation
 ```mathematica
 eye[n]
 zeros[n1,n2,...]